William F. Winter: Military service

 Immediately after receiving his undergraduate degree, Winter and several of his classmates enlisted in the army with the hopes of fighting in World War II.
 He was assigned to the 65th Infantry Regiment and went to Camp Blanding, Florida for basic training.
 He performed well and after six weeks was made acting corporal of a squad.
-At the end of basic training he and other University of Mississippi alumni were posted to Oxford, Mississippi to participate in the Army Specialist Training Program.
+At the end of basic training he and other University of Mississippi alumni were posted to Oxford, Mississippi, to participate in the Army Specialist Training Program.
 Shortly after the Normandy landings, he was accepted into a class at the Officer Candidate School at Fort Benning, Georgia.
-While there he encountered a diverse group of candidates, including European immigrants, blacks, and Puerto Ricans, in a recently-integrated environment.

-Winter excelled at most aspects of the officer training and graduated first in his class, becoming a second lieutenant.
+Winter graduated first in his officer training class, becoming a second lieutenant.
 Thereafter he was assigned to the Infantry Replacement Training Center at Fort McClellan, Alabama and was tasked with commanding a platoon of the First Regiment, an all-black, white-officered unit undergoing basic training.
 The army officially maintained a policy of racial nondiscrimination, and while Winter was generally successful in following these instructions, he tended to have more difficulty commanding northern blacks resentful of orders from a southern white.
 He did well as an instructor, but was dismayed that he was not seeing conflict and that there was a strong likelihood the black troops he commanded would only be assigned to noncombat roles.
-Overtime he gradually befriended a few of his black comrades, and began to consider "how unreal was the world in which I had grown up, the segregated world."
+Over time, he gradually befriended a few of his black comrades, and began to consider "how unreal was the world in which I had grown up, the segregated world."